 |26 years or more||SF26 and above||75 – 80%|

-Practical steps to compare and sign up for a German car insurance contract online:
+Practical steps to sign up for a German car insurance contract online:

 - Saisonkennzeichen (usually, choose no): this is meant for people that only want to have a valid license plate for only part of the year like for a sea-side vehicle for example, resulting in a cheaper car insurance in Germany.
 Kennzeichen means licence plate